Gem Profile- Turquoise

 Judy Ellis's Gem Profile- Turquoise - , General Education, , Turquoise and copper pendant

-Emilie Jefferson wrapped her turquoise stone with a minimal amount of sterling silver wire
+Emilie Jefferson wrapped her turquoise stone.

 Judy Ellis's Gem Profile- Turquoise - , General Education, , Turquoise and Sterling Silver wire pendant